mpieva/quicksand-build/README.md

          mitochondrion.{n}.genomic.gbff.gz - raw downloaded files from NCBI
     genomes:
-         genomes/{family}/{species}.fasta - The indexed mitochondrial genomes used for mapping with bwa genomes/taxid_map.tsv - A table with all nodes in the database - used to get all reference genomes for one taxon ID
+         genomes/{family}/{species}.fasta - The indexed mitochondrial genomes used for mapping with bwa genomes/taxid_map.tsv - A table with all nodes in the database (for backwards compability)
      masked:
          masked/{species}.masked.bed - Bed files for all species in the database showing low-complexity regions
     kraken:
          kraken/Mito_db_kmer{kmersize} - A preindexed Kraken-database for the given kmers containing all the species in the database